Is earthquake insurance worth it in Utah?

 It’s true.
 Earthquakes are one of several exclusions to a standard homeowners insurance policy.
 Most of Utah’s population lives on a major earthquake fault line—the Wasatch Fault Line.
 With the increased earthquake risk, Utah earthquake insurance should be at the top of your mind.

 If you’re not sure it’s right for you, this guide will help you understand what it covers and the costs involved.
 And if you’re here for homeowners insurance, we can help with that, too.
-Use Insurify’s free home insurance comparison tool to search and compare the best coverage.
+Use the free home insurance comparison tool from Insurify to search and compare the best coverage.

 In this article